it3xl/git-repo-sync/README.md

 Run periodically the `git-sync.sh` file, which is located in the root of **git-repo-sync**.<br/>
 The `git-sync.sh` will tell you if there are any troubles.
 The main among them is you need to update awk to gAWK on Ubuntu.

+    bash  git-sync.sh

+FYI.
+Call _git-sync.sh_ over the bash as it is not tested for zsh.

 ### Trade off.
 Redo your Git-commit in case of a conflict

 Only if you and your teammate are working on the same branch but through different remote repositories.<br/>